This post may contain affiliate links, view our disclaimer for details.

 Coffee and walnut cake is a popular sponge cake over in the UK.
-It’s usually a layer cake with coffee-flavored buttercream frosting, but it can be made into a traybake or a loaf cake as well (like we’re doing today)!
+It’s usually a layer cake with coffee-flavored buttercream frosting, but it can be made into a traybake or a loaf cake (like we’re doing today)!

-I like to think of this loaf cake as banana bread’s fancy cousin.
-Its moist crumb and sweetness level is similar to banana bread, but the flavor is punchy thanks to a generous helping of coffee and instant espresso.
-This loaf cake has just the right amount of sweetness and the thick espresso icing helps balance out all the flavors.
+Why We Love This Coffee Walnut Loaf: I like to think of this loaf cake as banana bread’s fancy cousin.
+It has a moist cake crumb and sweetness level that’s similar to banana bread, but the flavor is punchy thanks to a generous helping of coffee and instant espresso.

-Yes!
-Another recipe with less than 10 ingredients (including salt)!
-Hopefully, you already have most of these ingredients on hand.
 Freshly brewed coffee is probably the only ingredient that you’ll need to prep beforehand.
 I ended up using the leftover coffee from my morning pot.
+To make this one-bowl recipe, you’ll need to gather to following:

 - Oil